 - Mathematics HL, which is for those of you who will need maths as part of your university degree (i.e. mathematics, physics, engineering, economics and architecture at some universities)

 - Mathematics SL, for those who may need some maths as part of their university degree (i.e. biological sciences, medicine, some economics courses), but not to the same extent as HL.

 - Mathematical Studies SL, which is a level that is between GCSE and AS maths, and is for those who do not anticipate needing maths for their degree.
 It is very much a “maths in the real world” course, with statistics and financial mathematics being part of the course.

 For those who didn't particularly get on with their GCSE language, there is an option to do a beginners course in a language, called an ab initio language course, and aims to help you reach a standard which is just beyond GCSE in the two years.
 While it’s intensive and by no means an easy option, it gives you another language option if you didn’t enjoy your GCSE language choice.

-But I want to do Engineering or Maths at university, and want to do lots of maths related subjects, IB means I can’t do Further Maths doesn’t it?
+But I want to do Engineering or Maths at university and want to do lots of maths-related subjects

-Not at all – or at least, not anymore!
-Since 2014, there is the option to do HL Further Maths, which is usually done in conjunction with HL Maths.
+There is an option to do HL Further Maths, which is usually done in conjunction with HL Maths.
 Further Maths covers all the optional subjects offered in HL Maths.
 Just doing HL Maths means you’d only cover one of these options.
 Therefore, for all you future mathematicians and engineers, a combination of HL Physics, Maths and Further Maths will serve you just as well, if not better than, A-Level Physics, Maths and Further Maths.

 I want to do maths and all three sciences; I can’t do that in the IB can I?